r3e-network/neo_service_layer/internal/services/automation/docs/README.md

 ## Overview

-The Automation Service provides contract automation capabilities for the Neo Service Layer, similar to Chainlink Keeper functionality.
+The Automation Service provides contract automation capabilities for the Neo Service Layer.
 It enables automated execution of smart contract functions based on predefined conditions and schedules.

 ## Core Components